Diocese of Ventimiglia-Sanremo

-The Diocese of Ventimiglia-Sanremo (Dioecesis Ventimiliensis-Sancti Romuli) is a Catholic ecclesiastical territory in Liguria, northern Italy.
+The Diocese of Ventimiglia-Sanremo (Dioecesis Ventimiliensis-Sancti Romuli) is a Latin diocese of the Catholic Church in Liguria, northern Italy.
 The name of the historic Diocese of Ventimiglia (dioecesis Albintimiliensis, and Intimiliensis) was changed in 1975.
 It was originally a suffragan diocese of the Metropolitanate of Milan up to 1806, when it was transferred to the Metropolitanate of Aix; but it has been a suffragan of the Archdiocese of Genoa since 1818.

 History

 It is probable that Ventimiglia had a bishop from the fifth century; the first known is Joannes (680).

 Bishop Gianfrancesco Gandolfo (1623–1633) negotiated the peace between Savoy and Genoa, which was proclaimed on 10 August 1634.

 French occupation

 In 1798, at the beginning of the occupation of Ventimiglia by the French, the French Directory ordered the confiscation of all the gold and silver in the churches and convents of the diocese.
 The Cathedral lost its large silver chandeliers, and other precious objects including the silver bust and reliquary of S. Secondo.
 The Biblioteca Aprosiana lost its manuscripts and incunabula.
 The diocese of Ventimiglia had been reduced to only thirty-six parishes: two in Monaco, nineteen in the domains of the House of Savoy, and fourteen in the Republic of Geneva.
 In 1802, Cardinal Giovanni Battista Caprara, the Papal Legate to First Consul N. Bonaparte, wrote to the Chapter of Ventimiglia, in the absence of a bishop, demanding the surrender to the French of those parishes in territory under French control.
-These included the two parishes in Monaco (Mentone and Roccabruna) and the nineteen which had belonged to the Kingdom of Sardinia.
+These included the two parishes in Monaco (Mentone and Roccabruna) and the 19 which had belonged to the Kingdom of Sardinia.
 The Chapter complied, and the diocese was reduced to only fourteen parishes.

 On 5 April 1806, at the demand of Bonaparte, now Emperor Napoleon I, Pope Pius VII issued the Bull Expositum cum nobis, by which the diocese of Ventimiglia was removed from the metropolitanate of Milan, and made a suffragan of the Archdiocese of Aix.